-- Click the Current branch tab in the project, which is most likely on master.
+- Click the Current branch tab in the project, which is most likely on main.

 - Select New branch, and give the branch the name of the feature that you will be creating on it.

-Now, if you commit, it will be saved on the new branch, but not the master branch.
+Now, if you commit, it will be saved on the new branch, but not the main branch.
 You can also push those changes to a remote version of the branch.